yasithperera/ng-my-notes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

+## Version
+1.0.0

+## Overview
+This Angular-based application provides a user-friendly interface for creating, editing, and managing notes.
+It leverages the power of Angular to deliver a robust and interactive experience.

+## Features
+Note Creation: Easily create new notes with rich text formatting.
+Note Editing: Modify existing notes to your liking.
+Note Deletion: Remove notes that are no longer needed.
+Storage: Persist notes in a cloud-based database (Firebase).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.